Chideme/chideme.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
 I am a passionate and driven individual with a diverse background in information science and finance.
 Currently, I am pursuing a Ph.D. in electronic engineering at National Kaohsiung University of Science and Technology, specializing in smart systems and automation.
-My research interests lie at the intersection of IoT, data analytics, and control systems, where I aim to enhance efficiency, productivity, and decision-making processes in various domains, such as finance.
+My research interests lie at the intersection of IoT, data analytics, and control systems, where I aim to enhance efficiency, productivity, and decision-making processes in various domains.
 Through my work, I strive to contribute to the evolution of smart technologies and their applications in diverse fields

 My Research
 ======